 The specific types of bacteria in the supplement is also important, as different strains can help with different health concerns.
 For example, Lactobacillus acidophilus has been shown to reduce cholesterol, while Lactobacillus plantarum has proven effective in reducing the symptoms of irritable bowel syndrome.
 Other strains have been shown to improve immune function, reduce inflammation, combat the effects of diarrhea, and more.
 Finding a supplement that has the right diversity of strains to address your particular health issues is key to getting the biggest benefit from your probiotic.

 The delivery system that a probiotic supplement uses is equally important as the number and variety of live cultures the supplement contains.
 Why?
-It’s simple: while many supplements cite the number of organisms they contain at the point when they were manufactured, this number is meaningless if the supplement’s delivery system doesn’t protect the strains from the harsh environment of your stomach.
-Without a proper delivery system, many types of beneficial bacteria are killed off by your stomach acids before they can reach your intestinal tract and start to colonize your gut.
+It’s simple: while many supplements cite the number of organisms they contain at the point when they were manufactured, this number is meaningless if the supplement’s delivery system doesn’t protect the strains from the harsh and acidic environment of your stomach.
+Without a proper delivery system, many types of probiotic bacteria are killed off by the stomach acids before they can reach your intestinal tract and start to colonize your gut.
 This is why the number of viable microorganisms that your supplement can introduce to your gut microbiome is the key number to consider.